 - Hundreds with addiction die because they are uninsured and cannot afford treatment;

 The block grant leaves money on the table that could be used to really improve our healthcare system.
 There is a better way to really address Tennessee’s urgent healthcare priorities without seeking a risky and damaging block grant that no other state is foolish enough to want.
 37 other states (plus DC), led by governors and legislatures from both parties, have tapped federal funds to expand Medicaid to working families.
-Former Gov. Bill Haslam proposed his Insure Tennessee plan but was blocked by the legislature.
+Former Republican Gov. Bill Haslam proposed his Insure Tennessee plan but was blocked by the legislature.
 Such a plan would bring in $1.4 billion/year of new federal funds to address health priorities and give 300,000 Tennesseans the health coverage they need.
 And Congress has offered Tennessee another $900 million if it expands.
 If state officials are serious about improving health care, they should abandon TennCare III and adopt Gov. Haslam’s plan that puts our federal tax dollars to work helping Tennesseans.

 The “savings” aren’t guaranteed.
-The shared savings of the proposal depend on the state meeting 10 quality metrics that have yet to be selected or approved.
+The shared savings of the block grant depend on the state meeting 10 quality metrics that have yet to be approved.
 No one has been able to beat medical inflation trends, and we are already starting from a very low base of per enrollee spending (the base CMS approved is much lower than what Tennessee submitted), so savings are contingent on drastic cuts.
-Compare this to the guaranteed $1.4 billion a year that our state could unlock if they accepted federal dollars to provide coverage to 300,000 more Tennesseans.
+Compare this to the guaranteed $1.4 billion every year that our state could unlock if we accepted federal dollars to provide coverage to 300,000 more Tennesseans.
 Expanding Medicaid would provide a lot more money and it’s a tried-and-true program, compared to the block grant.
-As the proposal is now, there is a booby trap that could devastate the state budget later down the road when the base is recalculated.
+The block grant is a booby trap that could devastate the state budget later down the road when the base is recalculated.

 - Bill passed in the legislature.
 In late May, the legislature passed a bill directing Governor Lee to submit a proposal to the federal government asking to convert the state’s current Medicaid program (called TennCare) into a “block grant.”
 The bill specified that the governor needed to submit this proposal within 180 days.